david-ruffin/sec-tools-and-agent/README.md

 *   **Identifier Mapping:** Utilizes `sec_api.MappingApi` to resolve and map between different company identifiers like Ticker, CIK, CUSIP, Name, etc. (`MapIdentifiersTool`).
 *   **XBRL Data Extraction:** Utilizes `sec_api.XbrlApi` to parse XBRL data from filings and return key financial statements (Income, Balance Sheet, Cash Flow) in a structured JSON format (`GetXbrlDataTool`).
 *   **Agent Framework:** Uses LangChain's `create_tool_calling_agent` and `AgentExecutor` to manage the interaction flow between the LLM, the user query, and the available tools.
+*   **Transparent Response Summary:** The agent begins its final answer with a brief summary of the key actions taken (e.g., ticker identified, filing used, section extracted) and includes the source filing URL to enhance user trust and enable quick validation by domain experts.
 *   **Command-Line Interface:** Accepts user queries directly as command-line arguments for single-shot execution.
 *   **Interactive Mode:** Falls back to an interactive loop if no command-line arguments are provided, allowing multiple questions per session.
 *   **Detailed File Logging:** Logs execution steps, tool calls, RAG process details, API responses (counts), errors, and final outputs to timestamped files in a `logs/` directory using Python's `logging` module and `pytz` for PST timestamps.